Undergraduate Program

 |

-Prerequisites: MTH 141 or 161 (MTH 161 may be taken concurrently) First semester of a two-course sequence suitable for students in the life sciences.
+First semester of a two-course sequence intended for students in the life sciences and others desiring a working knowledge of basic physics.
 Newtonian particle mechanics, including Newton's laws and their applications to straight-line and circular motions, energy; linear momentum, angular momentum; and harmonic motion; sound, wave properties, and fluid dynamics.
 Calculus used as needed.
 In addition to Two 75-minute lectures, One three-hour laboratory every other week and one workshop per week is required.
 Laboratory and workshop registration is done at the time of the course registration.
 Students should register for the PHYS 081 lab.
 This course is offered in the Fall, Spring and Summer Session I (A-6).

 |